gvwilson/sensibleadventures/bookster/bookster.md

 voice was steady.
 "I wath going to teash my shildren to thing, but I never got the shance."*

-*Leif Unruhsson got very, very drunk that night, and spent most of the next day sitting in front of the fireplace in the inn where he had taken lodging, his notebooks in his lap.
+*Leif's Unruh got very, very drunk that night, and spent most of the next day sitting in front of the fireplace in the inn where he had taken lodging, his notebooks in his lap.
 He later wrote, "Twice I made to throw them into the flames.
 I asked myself, what use is